twentyyv3/twenty/README.md

-oh uh heres a free bookmarklet calc for any site alert('use "c" on your keyboard to open calc and use "x" to fully close/delete script, this is beta and creds to twenty/riley');
+oh uh heres a free bookmarklet calc for any site alert('use "c" on your keyboard to open calc, this is beta and creds to twenty/riley.
+Might add a full ui, talk to me in person if u want full ui ill probably make it');

 function calcHandler(e){
     const k = e.key.toLowerCase();